 In this movie based on the early days of Def Jam Recordings, up-and-coming manager Russell Walker manages all the hottest acts on the record label Krush Groove Records, which include ...
 See full summary »

 Eddie is a New York limo driver and a fanatical follower of the New York Knicks professional basketball team.
 The team is struggling with a mediocre record when, in mid-season, "Wild Bill" ...
 See full summary »

 A bounty hunter chases and catches suspects all over Miami .
 He ends up getting shot at and start to second guess his job as a bounty hunter .
 While he feels he need to be making more and ...
 See full summary »

 The continuing adventures of the barbers at Calvin's Barbershop.
-Gina, a stylist at the beauty shop next door, is now trying to cut in on his buisness.
-Calvin is again struggling to keep his father's shop and traditions alive--this time against urban developers looking to replace mom & pop establishments with name-brand chains.
+Gina, a stylist at the beauty shop next door, is now trying to cut in on his business.
+Calvin is again struggling to keep his father's shop and traditions alive--this time against urban developers looking to replace mom and pop establishments with name-brand chains.
 The world changes, but some things never go out of style--from current events and politics to relationships and love, you can still say anything you want at the barbershop.
 Written by

 Sujit R. Varma

 During the barbeque Gina argues with Eddie.
 At the end of the argument she asks him to give her a sausage link which he put on her plate.
 When she gets to the door she takes a bite out of a hot dog.
 See more »